100 Sights in Saint Petersburg, Russia (with Map and Images)

 The State Dramatic Theatre on Liteyny Avenue is a theatre at 51 Liteyny Avenue, Saint Petersburg, Russia.
 It was founded in 1909.
 Konstantin Tverskoy worked at the Liteinyi Theatre as director, Savely Schleifer (1881–1943) as designer.
 The Narodnaia Komedia took up Meyerhold's experiments from the Liteyni and Hermitage Theatre.
 The theatre produced many unusual offerings.
 In 1909 the Japanese play Terakoya was presented.
 Boris Romanov (1891-1957) choreographed the cabaret The Goatlegged, and Arkady Averchenko contributed sketches and vaudevilles.

-The Church of the Resurrection of Christ is the Orthodox Church on Vasilievsky Island in St. Petersburg, on the odd side of Kamskaya Street, at the entrance to the Smolensk Orthodox cemetery.
-It belongs to the St. Petersburg diocese, assigned to the Smolensk church.
-The temple is stylized as Moscow Baroque.
-Built in 1903, operated until 1930, after which he was closed and used for various economic needs until 1991.
+The Church of the Resurrection of Christ is an Orthodox church on Vasilievsky Island in Saint Petersburg, on the odd side of Kamskaya Street, at the entrance to the Smolensk Orthodox Cemetery.
+It belongs to the St. Petersburg diocese and is attached to the Smolensk Church.
+The temple is stylized in the style of Moscow Baroque.
+Built in 1903, it operated until 1930, after which it was closed and used for various economic needs until 1991.
 From 1991 to the present, it has been restored.
-Open on Sundays, as well as on Saturdays and holidays.
+Open on Sundays, as well as Saturdays and public holidays.

 Wikipedia: Воскресенская церковь на Смоленском кладбище (RU)